 It’s definitely a challenge to grow your money mindset and be able to ignore all of these temptations and focus on longer-term financial goals.
 Namely, saving for “out of sight, out of mind” future needs.
 Here’s where your budget can once again be helpful.
 By having a small stash of cash for fun, on-the-fly expenditures, you can treat yourself (something we all need now and then) without blowing your budget.
 You will likely be a more mindful and careful consumer if you know, say, that you have $25 this week for a reward.

-As you focus on saving money, you’ll find more and more ways to maximize the money you do have.
-One of the ways to do so is to look for a checking and savings account that has minimal — or no — fees.
-It’s also a good idea to consider APY, the interest that helps your money grow.
+Yes, it can be hard to save money due to rising costs, high interest rates, FOMO, lifestyle creep, and other forces.
+But if you focus on saving money, you’ll find more and more ways to maximize the money you do have.
+One of the ways to do so is to look for a banking partner with low (or no) fees and high interest rates.

 FAQ